Innocetia/Viewership-Analytics-BrightTV-/README.md

-📺 BrightTV Viewership Analytics – Case Study
+# 📺 BrightTV Viewership Analytics – Case Study

-📌 Project Overview
+## Overview

-- BrightTV aims to grow its subscription base in the current financial year.
-- This project analyzes user profiles and viewing session data to uncover consumption patterns and provide actionable insights to support the Customer Value Management (CVM) team.
+This project analyses BrightTV user profiles and viewing session data to understand content consumption patterns and support subscription growth initiatives.
+The analysis was conducted to provide actionable insights for the Customer Value Management (CVM) team.

-The analysis focuses on understanding user behavior, factors influencing content consumption, and strategies to increase engagement and subscriptions.

-🎯 Business Objective
+## Business Objectives
 - Identify user and usage trends on BrightTV
 - Understand factors influencing content consumption

-- Recommend content strategies for low-consumption periods
+- Recommend strategies for low-consumption periods

-- Propose initiatives to grow BrightTV’s user base
+- Propose initiatives to grow the user base

-📂 Dataset Description
+## Dataset Description
 The dataset consists of:
 - User profile data (subscriber information)

-- Viewer transaction data, where:

-- Each record represents one viewing session
+- Viewing session data, where each record represents a single viewing session

-- Consumption is measured per session
+- Consumption measured at session level

-- All timestamps are provided in UTC
+- All timestamps provided in UTC

-🛠 Data Preparation
+## Data Preparation

-- Converted all timestamps from UTC to South African Time (UTC +2)
+- Converted timestamps from UTC to South African Time (UTC +2)

-- Created time-based features such as:
+- Created time-based features (time of day and day of week)

-- Time of day (Morning, Afternoon, Evening, Night)

-- Day of week

 - Cleaned and validated session-level data

-- Aggregated sessions to analyze consumption trends
+- Aggregated sessions to analyse consumption trends

-🧰 Tools & Technologies Used
+## Tools & Technologies
-❄️ Snowflake
+**Snowflake**
-- Used for data storage and querying
+- Data storage and querying

-Performed:

-- Data extraction

-- Filtering and aggregation

-- Time-based transformations
+- Filtering, aggregation, and time-based transformations

-- Enabled efficient handling of large session-level datasets
+- Efficient handling of large session-level datasets

-📊 Power BI
+**Power BI**

-- Used for data modeling, analysis, and visualization
+- Data modelling and visualisation

-- Built interactive dashboards to analyze:
+- Interactive dashboards analysing:
   - Consumption by time of day
   - User engagement trends

-- Low and high consumption periods
+  - High and low consumption periods

-- Enabled stakeholder-friendly insights for the CVM team

-🎨 Canva
+**Canva**

-- Used to design the final presentation
+- Designed the final presentation

-- Created clear, visually engaging slides for:

-- Executive insights

-- Key trends and recommendations
+- Communicated insights and recommendations clearly to stakeholders

-- Improved storytelling and communication of findings

-📊 Key Insights
+## Key Insights
-1. User & Usage Trends

 - Viewership is highest in the Morning, followed by the Afternoon

-- Consumption steadily declines into the Evening
+- Consumption declines into the Evening

-- Night has the lowest engagement
+- Night shows the lowest engagement

-- This indicates a strong time-of-day viewing pattern

-2. Factors Influencing Consumption

-- Time of day is a major driver of engagement
+- Time of day is a key driver of content consumption behaviour

-- Users are more active during structured parts of the day

-- Lower engagement at night suggests competing priorities or fatigue

-📉 Low Consumption Periods – Content Recommendations

-- To increase consumption on low-engagement days or times:
+## Recommendations
+**Low-Consumption Periods**

-- Promote short-form and easily consumable content
+- Promote short-form, easily consumable content
 - Highlight trending and popular shows

-- Use personalised recommendations based on viewing history
+- Use personalised recommendations
 - Schedule notifications during peak engagement hours

-🚀 Recommendations to Grow BrightTV’s User Base
-- User Acquisition
+**User Growth & Retention**

-- Referral and incentive-based programs
+- Referral and incentive-based acquisition strategies
 - Free trials promoted during peak usage times

-- User Retention

 - Personalised content recommendations
 - Loyalty rewards for consistent viewing

-- Improved onboarding experience for new users
+- Improved onboarding for new users

-- Engagement Initiatives

-- Push notifications aligned with high-traffic periods

-- Targeted campaigns for low-consumption days

-✅ Key Takeaways

-- Consumption is strongly influenced by time-based behavior

-- Morning and Afternoon are critical engagement windows

-- Strategic content timing and personalization can:

-- Increase consumption

-- Improve retention

-- Support subscription growth

-📈 Conclusion
+## Conclusion

-By leveraging viewership analytics and user behavior insights, BrightTV can optimize content delivery, improve customer engagement, and achieve its subscription growth objectives for the financial year.
+The analysis shows that content consumption on BrightTV is strongly influenced by time-based behaviour.
+By optimising content timing, personalisation, and engagement strategies, BrightTV can improve user retention and support subscription growth.